NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 A good compromise between all previous points is the usage of the cross-validation technique usually known as `k-folds <https://web.stanford.edu/~hastie/Papers/ESLII.pdf#page=260>`_.

-In its most general form, we take all datapoints that enter the fit and break it down into *k* partitions.
+In its most general form, we take all data points that enter the fit and break them down into *k* partitions.
 Then, for every combination of hyperparameters, we do *k* fits leaving out a different partition each time.
 We then use this partition to evaluate the goodness of the fit for each of the *k* fits and construct, with these results, a reward function for the combination of hyperparameters.

-In the NNPDF implementation of k-folding, each of the datapoints can be identified with a dataset.
+In the NNPDF implementation of k-folding, each of the data points can be identified with a dataset.
 Note that during the fit we perform the usual training-validation split within each dataset and use it for stopping.

 The choice of this method for selecting the hyperparameters of the NNPDF fitting methodology has been discussed `in the mailing list <https://lists.cam.ac.uk/mailman/private/ucam-nnpdf/2020-March/msg00066.html>`_.
-Some public discussion about the different hyperoptimization techniques that has been used and tested during the development of ``n3fit`` can be found in `public slides <http://n3pdf.mi.infn.it/wp-content/uploads/2019/10/JCruz-Martinez_Mexico_102019.pdf>`_ as well as in `internal presentations <https://www.wiki.ed.ac.uk/display/nnpdfwiki/Amsterdam+Feb+2020+NNPDF+Collaboration+Meeting+agenda?preview=/432523942/436448892/juanCM.pdf>`_.
+Some public discussion about the different hyperoptimization techniques that have been used and tested during the development of ``n3fit`` can be found in `public slides <http://n3pdf.mi.infn.it/wp-content/uploads/2019/10/JCruz-Martinez_Mexico_102019.pdf>`_ as well as in `internal presentations <https://www.wiki.ed.ac.uk/display/nnpdfwiki/Amsterdam+Feb+2020+NNPDF+Collaboration+Meeting+agenda?preview=/432523942/436448892/juanCM.pdf>`_.